blanfried/Oso-Tech/content/english/services.md

       content : "Or you just are not ready to make the switch to a professionally coded website."

     # featured service item loop
-    - name : "We Can Still Maximize SEO!" icon : "fas fa-sort-amount-up" color : "primary-dark" content : "We will dive into the code behind your website.
+    - name : "We Can Maximize SEO" icon : "fas fa-sort-amount-up" color : "primary-dark" content : "We will dive into the code behind your website.
 After removing unnecessary clunk and making a few tweaks, it will perform as best as it possibly can."

     # featured service item loop
-    - name : "We Will Stay With You" icon : "fas fa-handshake" color : "primary-darker" content : "As your business scales we continually update your site to maintain SEO.
+    - name : "And Provide Continuous Updates and Care" icon : "fas fa-handshake" color : "primary-darker" content : "As your business scales we continually update your site to maintain SEO.